WarpSector/AWS-Enablement/Cloud-Practitioner/Domain-3-Technology/3C-Amazon-S3.md

      * Lustre works natively with Amazon S3 - presents S3 objects as files.
 (Remember: FSx and S3 are **Lustre**!).
      * On Prem Data Centers can access vis VPN or AWS Direct Connect (common use case: cloud bursting).

+### AWS Storage Gateway
+   * **This service is used to connect on-prem infrastructure and applications to Cloud storage (aka: hybrid cloud storage service).**
+   * #### Use Cases:
+     *  Moving backups to the Cloud
+     *  Using on-prem files shares backed by Cloud storage
+     *  Low latency access to AWS services from on-prem applications
+     *  Disaster recovery
+   * #### Types of Gateways:
+     * **File Gateway:** gateway from on-prem to Cloud file-based storage systems.
+     * **Volume Gateway:** gateway from on-prem to Cloud block-based storage systems.
+     * **Backup Gateway:** gateway from on-prem to Cloud file-based or block-based protocols via popular backup software as if it were a "tape" (but really, it's pulling objects from S3 in the Cloud).